 A guy like Bobby Kennedy can do that.

-Uh current polling looks like he could get 17%.
+Current polling looks like he could get 17%.

-Uh So it could be a third part.
+So it could be a third party.

-If there's a third party candidate, the Democrats haven't got a shot.
+If there's a third-party candidate, the Democrats haven't got a shot.

 You got to get on the ballot in all 50 states, though.